 They are curious.

-What will happen if I…(bite my sibling’s arm or smack mom in the face).
+What will happen if I…(bite my sibling’s arm to get the toy or smack mom in the face).

 They are upset.

 These poor little things have to be taught how to handle emotions.
 What’s appropriate and what’s not isn’t obvious to them at first.

 But it’s never too early to start teaching toddlers self control, even at 18 months!
 This is how a baby can be taught not to touch a light socket, or refrain from hitting you.

 Sometimes toddlers hit because they want you to pay attention to them!
 Hitting works to get your attention, right?

 My experience is that it always goes well for me when I pay more attention to my kids than less…not saying I do it well or enough even as a stay at home mom.